-What kind of printer should I use to print shipping labels?
+What kind of printer should you use to print shipping labels

 One of the most frequent questions we get asked is “what printer should I use?”

 There are 2 main types of printers; A4 laser printers or thermal printers with 100×150 labels.

 In most cases we recommend a thermal printer because:

 - They can also print to adhesive labels

 However, if you are just starting out, you may want to use an A4 laser printer.
 These are ideal if you print low volumes of labels.

 Different types of thermal printers that you can get include:

 - SATO CG412DT